raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO messages relate only to the specific "DSO session" in which they are being carried.
 A "DSO session" is established over a connection when either side of the connection sends the first DSO
 TLV and it is acknowledged by the other side.
+The DSO message format {{dsodata}} includes an option to specify that a DSO request does not require a response acknowledgement.
+Session establishment can only be performed using a DSO message that requires a response acknowledgement.

+While this
-While this specification defines an initial set of three TLVs, additional TLVs may be defined in additional specifications.
-All three of the TLVs defined are mandatory to implement.
+specification defines an initial set of three TLVs, additional TLVs may be defined in additional specifications.
+All three of the TLVs defined here are mandatory to implement.

 A client MAY attempt to initiate DSO messages at any time on a connection; receiving a NOTIMP response in reply indicates that the